akeneo/pim-community-dev/src/Akeneo/ReferenceEntity/decisions.md

         ],
     ]

-**When a record is removed**, we need to refresh all the records refencing the removed record.
+**When a record is removed**, we need to refresh all the records referencing the removed record.

     // 'brand_kartell' record has been removed, let's find all the record linked to it to refresh them [